1786: Hannah Ocuish, age 12

 At her trial in October, Hannah “appeared entirely unconcerned,” but as the date of her execution approached, she began to show fear.
 In early December, visitors began to ask her how long she had to live, and Hannah “would tell the Number of her Days with manifest Agitation.”
 On December 19th, she “appeared in great Distress . . . and continued in Tears most of the Day, and until her Execution.”
 Witnesses to her execution reported that Hannah “seemed greatly afraid when at the Gallows.”
 With her last words, she “thanked the Sheriff for his kindness, and launched into the eternal World.”

 In the United States, the youngest children put to death by the government have all be children of color.
-James Arcene, a Cherokee boy, was only 10 or 11 years old when he was hanged for robbery and murder in Arkansas in 1885.
-At 12, Hannah Ocuish was the youngest female offender executed by any state.
+James Arcene, a Cherokee boy, was only 10 or 11 years old when he was hanged for committed a robbery and murder that resulted in his 1885 hanging in Arkansas.* At 12, Hannah Ocuish was the youngest female offender executed by any state.
 In the 20th century, the youngest children executed were both African-American: 13-year-old Fortune Ferguson of Florida (1927) and 14-year-old George Stinney of South Carolina (1944).

 In 2005, the United States Supreme Court abolished the death penalty for criminals who committed their crimes as juveniles (Roper v.
 Simmons).
 The court split 5-4, with Jutices Scalia, O’Connor, Thomas, and Chief Justice Rehnquist dissenting.
 In his dissent, Justice Scalia excoriated the majority for considering international consensus (along with the laws of 30 of the 50 U.S. states) on the cruelty of executing children under the age of 18 when determining the standard for “cruel and unusual.”
 Justice Scalia, an avowed proponent of Constitutional originalism, proclaimed, “I do not believe that the meaning of our Eighth Amendment, any more than the meaning of other provisions of our Constitution, should be determined by the subjective views of five Members of this Court and like-minded foreigners.”